Bootstrap-GS: Self-Supervised Augmentation for High-Fidelity Gaussian Splatting: Abstract

 \section{Abstract}

-Recent developments in neural rendering techniques have greatly enhanced the rendering of photo-realistic 3D scenes across both academic and commercial fields.
-The latest method, known as 3D Gaussian Splatting (3D-GS), has set new benchmarks for rendering quality and speed.
-Nevertheless, the limitations of 3D-GS become pronounced in synthesizing new viewpoints, especially for views that greatly deviate from those seen during training.
-Additionally, issues such as dilation and aliasing arise when zooming in or out.
-These challenges can all be traced back to a single underlying issue: insufficient sampling.
-In our paper, we present a bootstrapping method that significantly addresses this problem.
-This approach employs a diffusion model to enhance the rendering of novel views using trained 3D-GS, thereby streamlining the training process.
-Our results indicate that bootstrapping effectively reduces artifacts, as well as clear enhancements on the evaluation metrics.
-Furthermore, we show that our method is versatile and can be easily integrated, allowing various 3D reconstruction projects to benefit from our approach.
+Recent advancements in 3D Gaussian Splatting (3D-GS) have established new benchmarks for rendering quality and efficiency in 3D reconstruction.
+However, 3D-GS faces critical limitations when generating novel views that significantly deviate from those encountered during training.
+Moreover, issues such as dilation and aliasing arise during zoom operations.
+These challenges stem from a fundamental issue: training sampling deficiency.
+In this paper, we introduce a bootstrapping framework to address this problem.
+Our approach synthesizes pseudo-ground truth from novel views that align with the limited training set and reintegrates these synthesized views into the training pipeline.
+Experimental results demonstrate that our bootstrapping technique not only reduces artifacts but also improves quantitative metrics.
+Furthermore, our technique is highly adaptable, allowing various Gaussian-based method to benefit from its integration.